AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 - **DEPENDS ON:** None

 **Missing Objects Referenced:**
-- sp_Learn procedure (should be activation procedure)
+- sp_Learn procedure (MUST be activation procedure)

 **Notes:**
 - This is **OODA loop queue** - receives messages from sp_Act
 - **No activation procedure** - messages sit in queue unprocessed
 - sp_Learn still missing - this is Phase 4 of OODA loop
-- Should implement: activation, poison message handling, max readers
+- MUST implement: activation, poison message handling, max readers

 ---